5 Easiest States to Establish Residency

 Healthcare and insurance options

-Florida provides a range of health insurance plans that comply with the Affordable Care Act (ACA), offering more flexibility and choice than many other states favored by nomads.
+Florida offers a range of health insurance plans that comply with the Affordable Care Act (ACA), providing greater flexibility and choice than many other states favored by nomads.

 Strategic location

-For those who frequently travel to the East Coast or Europe, Florida's geographical positioning is the most ideal of the tax-free states.
+For those who frequently travel to the East Coast or Europe, Florida's geographic location makes it the most ideal tax-free state.
 The state is home to several international airports, making travel convenient and accessible.

 Vehicle registration

-Florida is one of three states with no state income tax, and a vehicle does not need to be registered in the state.
+Florida is one of several states without a personal income tax, and unlike some other states, it does not require an annual in-state vehicle inspection.
 Other states, like Texas, require an annual in-state vehicle inspection.

 Similarly, Nevada (in most counties, including Clark County – home of Las Vegas) requires an annual in-state smog check of your vehicle.